IndianAg0711/SwiftGame/README.md

 Multiplayer Game built in Swift to leverage Phoenix backend.

 # Install
-1: Clone the Repo
+Clone the Repo

+Run `pod install` (Download Cocoapods if you don't have it: [Cocoapods](http://cocoapods.org))

-2: Open project file in Xcode and Run simulator
+Open xcworkspace in Xcode and Run simulator